shaloo/desc/docs/source/docs/thirdp_prov.rst

 Both FocusPOS and TevalisPOS provides methods to open a check via their API.
 Depending on the reservation system selected, integration with these POS systems may already be provided.

-However, if not, when Puttshack Cloud API implementation server gets and update through the reservation system that a reservation has been confirmed, it can open a check in the POS system automatically.
+However, if not, when :ref:`PSC<ref_c_PSC>` server gets and update through the reservation system that a reservation has been confirmed, it can open a check in the POS system automatically.

 -  `FocusPOS - Open a Check <https://api.focuspos.com/#43331c3f-aa89-4bcb-860e-e14a83afc6dd>`__
 -  `Tevalis - Create Reservation (Open a Table) <https://api.tevalis.com/Help/Api/POST-Reservation-CreateReservation-SiteID>`__